 - There are two sets of controls for chuck/camera movement: - ❖ The 4 arrows.
 These are used to move around the chuck.
-Click on the letter in the center to change the movement mode; S= Slow, P= Pixel, I= Index, F=Fast
+Click on the letter in the center to change the movement mode; S= Slow, P= Pixel, F=Fast

-❖ The curved arrows with the 2 bold arrows.
-The curved ones are used for rotation and the bold ones are used for camera focus.
-Click on the letter in the center to change the movement mode; S= Slow, P= Pixel, A= Angle, F=Fast
+❖ The curved arrows with the up and down arrows.
+The curved arrows are used for rotation and the up and down arrows are used for camera focus.
+Click on the letter in the center to change the movement mode; S= Slow, P= Pixel, F=Fast